 When James Pettigru Boyce passed away his heirs divided up his estate, Boyce Lawn.
 Streets were laid out and named for Furman Theological Seminary professors.
 These include Toy, Pettigru, Whittset, and Williams Streets.

 As seen in the list above, Greenville actually has TWO streets named for George Washington.
-Washington Avenue runs past the Zoo, the old Boyce Lawn, and intersects with Main.
-Washington Street runs along the west side of town.
+Washington Street runs past the Zoo, the old Boyce Lawn, and intersects with Main.
+Washington Avenue runs along the west side of town.
 The two aren’t close, and don’t intersect at all.

 Often roads named for people and roads named for destinations overlap, as some destinations (Buncombe, Pelham, Laurens, Rutherford) were also named for people.